 Mummification

-Mummification is a kind of putrefaction in which the skin becomes brittle, constricted, dry, stiff, leathery rough, parchment-like, shrunken, and wrinkled, and the colour changes from yellow-brown to black.
+Skin becomes brittle, constricted, dry, stiff, leathery, rough, parchment-like, shrunken, and wrinkled, and the colour changes from yellow-brown to black in mummification.

 References